 The State Historic Preservation Office would have to sign off on any significant changes to the building or the district it's in could lose its place on the register and the opportunity to qualify for federal grants.

 "We have four or five projects that are doing this now," Mara Jones, an architectural historian with the preservation office, said of adding performance space to historical buildings.
 "It depends on the impact on the building.
 It's not out of the question."

 The offices used by Emergency Aid would be turned into music company offices and practice spaces.

 "We're going to try real hard to find them a new place," Randall vowed.
 "They are a really good organization."

 But no one's sure where that space would be.
 That concerns Sue McCullough, president of Emergency Aid, which serves 300 families a month.
 The group is staffed entirely by volunteers, mostly senior citizens, and relies on the free space provided by the city.

 "We would be concerned if we didn't have a city-provided spot," she said.
 "We wouldn't have the ability to find a new location, let alone pay for it."

 It's not to say the new theater would not be welcome in the city.
 Boulder City already has a successful arts festival, and plays at the Boulder Theater, run by Desi Arnaz Jr., often are sold out.

 A newer, bigger theater could draw people to the city, helping the small businesses and restaurants lining the main drag.

-“We want something we can use today,” Randall said.
-“Our donors and our board really favored something in the downtown.
-That’s where the ambiance of Boulder City is.”
+"We want something we can use today," Randall said.
+"Our donors and our board really favored something in the downtown.
+That's where the ambience of Boulder City is."